 3. Celebrate Local Theatre

 Harrisburg has an eclectic theatre scene with three impressive theatre troupes in one city.
 From Shakespeare plays and Tony Award® winning musicals to original shows and improv nights, the diverse lineup and superb production quality is not to be missed.
 Bonus: these stages are located nearby some of Downtown Harrisburg’s most renowned restaurants, perfect for rounding out your date night experience.
-Check out this season’s upcoming shows:
+Explore our region's theatre offerings: Gamut Theatre Group, Open Stage, and Theatre Harrisburg.

 4. Experience Our Art Galleries